germanogualberto/germanogualberto/README.md

 🎓 BSc in Computer Science at Federal University of Campina Grande

+🎓 PostGraduation in Distributed Systems Architecture in progres at PUC - Minas

 🎯 I'm currently studying Full-Stack Development including CI/CD and Clouds